+It is the most widely used method of job evaluation.
+Under it, jobs are divided into component factors.
+Points or weights are assigned to each factor dependin on the degree of its importance in a particular jobs, the total points for a job indicate its relative worth or value.

-- a.
-Factors comparison method: This method is an application of the person to person system of merit rating to job evaluation.
-In fact, this method is a combination of point method and rank method.
-The steps in this method are as follows: - i.
-Select key factors. - ii.
-Select key jobs - iii.
-Determine correct rates of key jobs - iv.
-Rank key jobs under each job factor - v.
-Allocate the correct rate of each key job among the job factor. - vi.
-Evaluation all other jobs in terms of these factors yardistics - vii.
-Design, adjust and operate wage structure - b.
-Point-Method This method is most widely used system of job evaluation.
-It involves a more detailed advantages of job evaluations. - i.
-Job evaluation is a logical and objective method of ranking and grading jobs. - ii.
-Data or information generated during job evaluation can be used for decisions related to selection placement, training transfer and promotion of employees etc. - iii.
-It is helpful in constructing an appropriate policy for payments of wages which helps in attracting better works. - iv.
-It helps to fit the newly created jobs. - v.
-Job evaluation also helps to redesign the jobs by reallocating the easy and difficult tasks equally among various jobs.
+Advantages of Job Evaluation -

+- Job evaluation is a logical and objective method of ranking and grading jobs. - Data or information generated during job evaluation can be used for decisions related to selection placement, training transfer and promotion of employees etc. - It is helpful in constructing an appropriate policy for payments of wages which helps in attracting better works. - It helps to fit the newly created jobs. - Job evaluation also helps to redesign the jobs by reallocating the easy and difficult tasks equally among various jobs.

-Disadvantages -
+Disadvantages of Job Evaluation -

 - 1) Statutory and other factors

 - 2) Highly subjective

-- 3) Cyclist effect
+- 3) Cyclical effect

 - 4) Promotes grievances

 - 5) Conflict between worker and management

 - 6) Inflexibility

-- 7) Require time and finance
+- 7) Requires time and finance